Khetwal-om/Post-Graduation/JS/tutorials/README.md

 ### Cons

 1. Because of code executes on the users computer,in some cases it can be exploited for malicious purposes.
-(Securit issues).
+(Security issues).

 * Types